 Greg is working on quantum computing and many-body localization.

-Dmitrii's thesis focused on two majors areas: frustrated magnetism and machine learning.
+Dmitrii's thesis focused on two majors areas - frustrated magnetism and machine learning - with work on five papers.
 In addition, Dmitrii developed a number of major research codes including our groups highly parallelized exact diagonalization code which we run on Blue Waters and a GPU based variational Monte Carlo code built on top of tensorflow.

 Dmitrii was part of a team that found the "mother" of all phases on the kagome lattice - a simple macroscopically degenerate Hamiltonian which Dmitrii showed is connected to a panoply of phases including the celebrated kagome Heisenberg (KAHF) spin-liquid.
 He also showed that the KAHF is very close (maybe at) a critical point between the spin liquid and another phase.